obedoduro/alx_html_css/html_advanced/README.md

 Figma is a nice platform  which i recommend for all drag and drop web designs for good layout correction and precision

+project is to help creat html structure with content